-Bauckham makes the same point in yet another way.
-He argues that the only way the church can keep from being co-opted into the "very powerful, late-modern grand narrative of consumerist individualism and free-market globalization"37 is by countering that narrative with the biblical one.38 The story of globalization is a tidal wave of homogenization that is sweeping away the diversity of the world.
-In spite of its rhetoric of freedom, it brooks no rivals.
-Bauckham believes that the story of economic globalization is a dangerous story because it is "surely blatantly guilty of impoverishing and vandalizing God's world" on at least three fronts: it exacerbates and contributes to poverty, it ravishes the nonhuman environment, and it destroys traditional cultures.39 Postmodernity exposes these metanarratives as totalizing projects of power and domination, and in place of their universalist pretensions opts for particularity, diversity, and relativism.
-40 But postmodernism offers no cogent or effective resistance to the story of global capitalism precisely because postmodernity has no counterstory to withstand it.
-In fact, it is worse; postmodernism is complicit in the injustices of global capitalism, since its relativism is easily assimilated into the economic pragmatism necessary for the kind of individualist consumer culture that feeds economic globalization.41 In this global context Bauckham asks, "What do we really need in order to recognize and to resist this new metanarrative of globalization?
-Surely a story that counters the global dominance of the profit-motive and the culture of consumption with a powerful affirmation of universal values."42 For Bauckham the only way forward for the Christian, the only effective resistance, is to affirm the metanarrative of Scripture over against economic globalization.
+exacerbates and contributes to poverty; it ravishes the non-human environment; it destroys traditional cultures.
+43 Postmodernity exposes these metanarratives as totalising projects of power and domination, and in place of their universalist pretensions opts for particularity, diversity, and relativism.
+44 But really postmodernism offers no cogent or effective resistance to the story of global capitalism precisely because postmodernity has no counter story to withstand it.
+In fact, it is worse; postmodernism is complicit in the injustices of global capitalism since its relativism is easily assimilated into the economic pragmatism necessary for the kind of individualist consumer culture that feeds economic globalization.
+45 As Bishop Peter Selby puts it: 'Relativism is frankly more profitable.'
+In this global context Bauckham asks: 'What do we really need in order to recognize and to resist this new metanarrative of globalization?
+Surely a story that counters the global dominance of the profit-motive and the culture of consumption with a powerful affirmation of universal values.'
+For Bauckham the only way forward for the Christian, the only effective resistance is to affirm the metanarrative of Scripture over against economic globalization.